couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

  - When using cbbackup

-    cbbackup --full will stop when error occurs during data transfering.
+    cbbackup -m full will stop when error occurs during data transfering.
 As result, it won't be a complete and successful backup.
 No mutation SEQNO will be persisted though. cbbackup will start from beging when it runs again.

  - When using cbbackup-incr

-    cbbackup --incr-diff is restartable. it will record the mutation SEQNO for the last change that is backed up successfully.
+    cbbackup -m incr-diff is restartable. it will record the mutation SEQNO for the last change that is backed up successfully.
 When it runs again, it will use that SEQNO as the incremental Start SEQNO.

  - When using cbrestore

-    cbrestore can be restartable.
-Unless option full is specified, cbrestore will only restore missing mutations to the destination based on the handshaking result to the destination cluster.
+    Unless specified the restore period, cbrestore will always restore data from all the cbb files from the latest backup chains, i.e. from full, differential and/or accumulative incrementals.

     If error pops up during cbrestore, it can begin with whatever leftover from the last cbrestore run.